Huangmachi/exp_EFattree/README.md

     $ ./run_experiment.sh 4 2.0 1 60

 The first parameter '4' means execute the experiment in a 'K=4' FatTree network; the second parameter '2.0' means the total CPUs allocated to the hosts; the third parameter '1' means each host launches one Iperf TCP flow, the last parameter '60' means the traffic will last for 60 seconds.
-It will takes you about 12 hours for the 'K=8' experiment, and about 90 minutes for the 'K=4' experiment.
+It will takes you about 24 hours for the 'K=4' experiment.

 ### Author